hotkit/fostgres/README.md

 Postgres is an incredibly powerful database system.
 It seems a shame to hide it behind a cripplingly bad O/RM just because you want to use it for your web APIs.

 Fostgres is a very small wrapper around the SQL interfaces already present in Postgres.
 Its intention is to enable as much of Postgres' power as possible to be delivered over an HTTP interface.
-To actually make you want to use it though it also needs to make those APIs great to consume.
+For you to want to use it it's important that those APIs are great to consume.

 Think of Fostgres as post-framework infrastructure.

-Yes, [the Fostgres name is stupid](http://tvtropes.org/pmwiki/pmwiki.php/Main/LampshadeHanging).
-Once somebody suggests a better one it'll get changed.
+Yes, [the Fostgres name is stupid](http://tvtropes.org/pmwiki/pmwiki.php/Main/LampshadeHanging). if somebody can suggest a better one it'll get changed.

 # Central concepts